kamsar/kamsar.github.io/source/_posts/2016-09-02-Precompiled-Views-with-Sitecore-8-2.md

 * Registering each of those assemblies with the Sitecore precompiled view engine so that it uses your precompiled classes for view rendering

-Big thanks to [Kern](https://twitter.com/herskinduk) for setting up with MVC expert panel, without which this feature might well not exist.
+Big thanks to [Kern](https://twitter.com/herskinduk) for setting up the MVC expert panel, without which this feature might well not exist.
 And we might still have [1:40 startup times](http://kamsar.net/index.php/2015/02/sitecore-8-experience-editor-performance-optimization/) after a compile. :)